 Blackberry History and Folklore

 Blackberries were in olden days supposed to give protection against all ’evil runes,’ if gathered at the right time of the moon.
-Since ancient Greek physicians prescribed the herb for gout, the leaves, roots, and even berries have been employed as a medicinal herb.
+Since ancient Greek physicians prescribed the herb for gout, the leaves, roots, and even berries have been employed as an herbal remedy.
 The most common uses were for treating diarrhea, sore throats, and wounds.
 Native Americans made fiber, obtained from the stem, it was used to make a strong twine.
-Another use was as a huge barricade around the village made of piles of the thorny canes, for protection from 4 and 2 legged predators.
+Another use was as a huge barricade around the village, made of piles of the thorny canes, for protection from 4 and 2 legged predators.
 A purple to dull blue dye is obtained from the fruit.

 Blackberry Harvesting Information

-Fruit is usually ripe in late June through July.
-Gather edible fruit when ripe, can be frozen or canned for later use.
-Gather leaves and roots of young (first year) cane, dry for later herbal use.
+Blackberries usually ripen in late June through July.
+Gather edible fruit when when they are dark purple.
+Unripe fruit is sour.
+Blackberries can be frozen or canned for later use.
+Gather leaves and roots of young (first year) cane, and dry for later herbal use.

 Blackberry Recipe Ideas

-Medicinal herb tea: To 1 ounce of the dried leaves and root bark, add 1 pint of boiling water, and steep 10 min., drink a tea cup at a time.
-Use to make jellies, jams, cobblers, and in any recipe where you would use raspberries.
+To 1 ounce of the dried Blackberry leaves and root bark, add 1 pint of boiling water, and steep 10 minutes.
+Drink a tea cup at a time.
+Use Blackberry fruit to make jellies, jams, cobblers, and in any recipe where you would use raspberries.